lehe93/textbased-adventure/README.md

 To-Dos:
 -
-- Creating more items and place them in different rooms.
 - Navigation through all rooms with commands (stopped in order to finish a first, playable version without to much commands.)
 - Further commands for a more individual gaming experience (e.g. like checkPosition, changeRoom, fight, runAway, hide, steal)
 - Safe function with saving the current character and room status in an external file (e.g. txt).